A Plan to Renew the Promise of American Life, Plank 5

 As we saw in the previous plank, production taxes are levied on people while consumption taxes are levied on goods.

 To be clear, I’m not saying consumption taxes are good.
-I’m saying they’re better than the alternative — the worst form of taxation, except for all the others.
+I’m saying they’re better than the alternative — they’re the worst form of taxation, except for all the others.

 Consumption taxes leave us comparatively free to choose how much tax we’ll pay.
 We can minimize our personal tax burden by saving.